Español

 For medical questions, we encourage you to review our information with your doctor.

-Cancer can start any place in the body.
-Cancer that starts in the Merkel cells of the skin is called Merkel cell carcinoma or MCC.
-Carcinoma is a another word for cancer.
-Merkel cells are found in the top layer of the skin.
+Merkel cells are in the top layer of the skin.
 They're very close to nerves linked to touch.
 MCC starts when these cells grow out of control and crowd out normal cells.
 This makes it hard for the body to work the way it should.

-If your doctor thinks you may have Merkel cell cancer (MCC) or any other kind of skin cancer, you probably will need to have some tests. you'll be asked when the spot or lump first showed up and if it has changed in size or the way it looks.
+You'll be asked when the spot or lump first showed up and if it has changed in size or the way it looks.
 The rest of your skin will be checked.
-Your doctor will check the size, shape, color, and texture of any skin changes.
 The doctor will also feel nearby lymph nodes.
-These are small bean-shaped sacs of immune system tissue found all over the body.
+Lymph nodes are small bean-shaped sacs of immune system tissue found all over the body.
 Cancer can spread to them.
-Here are some of the tests.you might need.

-CT or CAT scan: Uses x-rays to make pictures of your insides.
-This test may be used to see if nearby lymph nodes are swollen.
-It can also be used to check other organs, like the lungs, to see if there are spots that might be the spread of MCC.
-If any spots are found, a CT scan might be used to guide a needle into the spots to do a biopsy.
+CT (CAT) scan: This test uses x-rays to make pictures of your insides.
+It may be used to see if nearby lymph nodes are swollen.
+It can also be used to check if MCC has spread to other organs, like the lungs.
+A CT scan might also be used to guide a needle into the body to do a biopsy.

 PET scan: PET scans use a special kind of sugar that can be seen inside your body with a special camera.
 If there’s cancer, this sugar shows up as “hot spots” where the cancer is found.
 This test can help look at your whole body to see if and where MCC has spread.